oblac/jodd-site/content/madvoc/8+interceptors.md

 more convenient configuration.
 Interceptor stack is just an simple array of interceptor references.

-Interceptors have unique instances (singletons) within single *Madvoc* web application.
-In the code, interceptors are referenced with their class references.

 ## Intercepting an action

 To define an action interceptor, action method must be marked with